"When you stop expecting people to be perfect, you can like them for who they are."

 However, how you achieve those things may be completely different than the next person.
 For example, you may be a different religion than the next guy, so you believe that your relationship (and respect etc.) should be conducted in a completely different manner.

-Nido Qubein is a motivational speaker, and he says that, “Winners compare their achievements with their goals whereas losers compare their achievements with those of other people.”
+Nido Qubein is a motivational speaker, and he says this: “Winners compare their achievements with their goals whereas losers compare their achievements with those of other people.”
 This can really apply to your relationship!

 Your relationship’s goals should be to thrive, find happiness, grow closer, or whatever other positive goals you set out for it.
 Your achievements in your relationship should be compared to your goals, not to other people.